World Heritage Site

 Matobo Hills (Cultural Landscape) World Heritage Site

 On the 5th July 2003, at the 27th Session of the World Heritage Committee, the Matobo Hills in Zimbabwe were inscribed onto the World Heritage List by UNESCO.

 Justification for Inscription

 Criterion (iii): The Matobo Hills has one of the highest concentrations of rock art in Southern Africa.
 The rich evidence from archaeology and from the rock art paintings at Matobo provide a very full picture of the lives of foraging societies in the Stone Age and the way agricultural societies came to replace them.

-Criteriion (v): The interaction between communities and the landscape, manifest in the rock art and also in the long standing religious traditions still associated with the rocks, are community responses to a landscape.
+Criterion (v): The interaction between communities and the landscape, manifest in the rock art and also in the long-standing religious traditions still associated with the rocks, are community responses to a landscape.

 Criterion (vi): The Mwari religion, centred on Matobo, which may date back to the Iron Age, is the most powerful oracular tradition in Southern Africa.

 The area exhibits a profusion of distinctive rock landforms rising above the granite shield that covers much of Zimbabwe.
 The large boulders provide abundant natural shelters and have been associated with human occupation from the early Stone Age right through to early historical times, and intermittently since.
 They also feature an outstanding collection of rock paintings.

 The Matobo Hills continue to provide a strong focus for the local community which still uses shrines and sacred places, closely linked to traditional, social and economic activities.